Have you checked your own perceptions of "Military Skills" lately?

-In a recent report for CBS News, Norah O’Donnell and Olivia Rinaldi highlighted an issue that has confounded me for years: the underemployment of our nation’s military veterans.
-Even as employers struggle to attract and hire talent, these extraordinarily qualified individuals continue to be overlooked.
+Recently, I read a report for CBS News by Norah O’Donnell and Olivia Rinaldi highlighting an issue that has confounded me for years: the underemployment of military veterans.
+Even today, as so many employers struggle to attract, hire, and retain talent, these extraordinarily qualified individuals continue to be overlooked.

-So why are we still so bad at this?
+Seriously, how can we still be so bad at this?

-During Duke’s experiments (that included 3,000 hiring managers, recruiters, and people with no hiring experience), when military veteran candidates and non-military candidates were presented as equally qualified, the veterans were consistently perceived as having lower leadership competence, emotional intelligence, creativity, and interpersonal skills than their non-military counterparts.
+During Duke’s experiments (that included 3,000 hiring managers and recruiters, as well as people with no hiring experience), when military veteran candidates and non-military candidates were presented as equally qualified, the veterans were consistently perceived as having lower leadership competence, emotional intelligence, creativity, and interpersonal skills than their non-military counterparts.

-Our veterans come to us with resumes that are rich with the experiences, skills, and education we need.
-All it takes from us is a closer look through the right lens.
-This Veterans Day, the best way to thank our veterans is to make a commitment to hiring more of them.
+Our veterans come to enter the civilian job market with the skills, experience, and education (whether hands-on or traditional degree-based) that we need.
+We just need to start seeing those qualifications through the right lens.
+This Veterans Day, the best way to thank our veterans might be to take concrete steps toward hiring more of them.